Berserk-Games/Tabletop-Simulator-API/docs/events.md

 ###onRandomize(...)

-Called when an Object is randomized.
+Called when the script-owner Object is randomized.
 Like when shuffling a deck or shaking dice.

 !!!info "onRandomize(player_color)"
 	* [<span class="tag str"></span>](types.md) **player_color**: [Player Color](player/colors.md) of the player who triggered the function.